Rakon (RKN) Tops One Day Volume of $1,975.67

-Rakon (RKN) traded flat against the U.S. dollar during the 24 hour period ending at 7:00 AM Eastern on April 27th.
-Over the last seven days, Rakon has traded 22.9% lower against the U.S. dollar.
-One Rakon token can currently be purchased for $0.0934 or 0.00000136 BTC on popular exchanges.
-Rakon has a total market capitalization of $22.68 million and approximately $1,975.67 worth of Rakon was traded on exchanges in the last day.
+Rakon (RKN) traded flat against the dollar during the twenty-four hour period ending at 7:00 AM ET on May 1st.
+Rakon has a total market capitalization of $22.68 million and $1,975.67 worth of Rakon was traded on exchanges in the last 24 hours.
+One Rakon token can now be bought for about $0.0934 or 0.00000136 BTC on popular cryptocurrency exchanges.
+During the last week, Rakon has traded down 22.9% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.